Skip to main content

 Digital Checklists

-A simple digital checklist is the easiest way to give structure.
+A digital checklist is a simple but powerful way to give structure to your lessons.
 Students just have to follow your steps and check off the tasks if they finished them.

 Before starting a lesson, you could include a digital checklist with the learning goals.
-Students can check the list if they did all the work and think that they can reproduce the knowledge from the learning goal.
+Students can tick off each item once they’ve completed it and feel confident they understand the material.
 The checklist will bring structure to learning, but above all, it will help your students recognize on their own if they understand the topic (metacognition).

 Digital checklists can also be agendas with lesson topics or units.
 Students immediately know what to expect, and can check off the topic/unit.